Madleyym/Open-Brew-Devs-Tea-Protocol/README.md

-# 🧪 Open Brew — DEX Analytics for TEA Protocol
+# 🧪 Open Brew — DEX Platform for TEA Protocol

-Open Brew is a decentralized analytics and staking platform built on top of [TEA Protocol](https://www.tea.xyz/)'s testnet.
-This project provides contributors and users with a clean dashboard to track packages, stake tokens on open-source packages, monitor transactions, and view KYC-verified addresses.
-Open Brew also features a complete DEX functionality with token swapping and liquidity provision capabilities, allowing users to seamlessly interact with the TEA ecosystem while exploring the platform's analytics tools.
+Open Brew is a decentralized exchange (DEX) platform built on top of [TEA Protocol](https://www.tea.xyz/)'s testnet.
+This project provides users with a clean dashboard interface to interact with various TEA ecosystem services, including package staking, token swapping, trading, and more.
+Open Brew brings together essential DeFi functionality in one place, allowing users to seamlessly participate in the TEA ecosystem through features like NFT minting, multi-sender transactions, forum interactions, and KYC address verification.

 ## 🚀 Features

-- 📊 Dashboard for package analytics
+- 📊 Dashboard for protocol overview
 - 📦 Package Staking System for open-source packages
 - 💱 Token SWAP functionality
 - 📈 Trading capabilities